-Description: I wanted a craft/drawing table for my two kids, which would also store all of their materials.
+I wanted a craft and drawing table for my two kids.
+The table would also store all of their materials.

-I have two kids, so I needed a table that can be accessed from both sides.
+Besides that, I needed a table that can be accessed from both sides as I have two kids.
 I didn’t want a big table that would use up a lot of space in the living room either.
+Here’s what I came up with.

 6. Fasten TROFAST onto VIKA AMON with screws.
 We used 10 wood screws.